eitansuez/ambient-migration/docs/migrate.md

 ## Apply retrofitted authorization policies

-It's worth mentioned that we are not yet deleting any existing authoriation policies.
+It's worth mentioned that we are not yet deleting any existing authorization policies.
 Rather, we add the equivalent policies that will function in the context of the waypoints.

 ```shell